 - Operations Bureau

 The Operations Bureau, under command of Captain Kevin Smart, is the largest and most visible component of the Kootenai County Sheriff’s Office.
-The Operations Bureau is comprised of the Patrol, Traffic and a number of specialized units who serve the community as first responders to a myriad of field incidents.
+The Operations Bureau is comprised of Patrol, Traffic and a number of specialized units who serve the community as first responders to a myriad of field incidents.
 The men and women assigned to the Operations Bureau take pride in serving our residents, businesses and visitors through the Department’s Mission, Vision and Values as guiding principles.

 The Patrol Division is dedicated to providing prompt and exceptional service during times of emergency or crisis to residents and business operators within the county.
 Patrol conducts the initial investigation of most crimes, addressing quality of life issues and conducting community outreach.

 Specialized units are an important part of the Operations Bureau.
 The teams are responsible for community outreach and enforcement efforts.
+Our specialized unites are comprised of the following:

 The Kootenai County Sheriff’s Office (KCSO) Traffic Team was developed in the spring of 1998.
 The focus of the Traffic Team is to educate and influence motorists' behaviors through the enforcement of traffic laws and ordinances.
-Our overall goal is to reduce the number of traffic crashes and make travel on Kootenai County roads safer for everyone.
+Our overall goal is to reduce the number of traffic collisions and make travel on Kootenai County roads safer for everyone.

 Special Weapons And Tactics - SWAT